RevealBi/Documentation/docs/user/visualization-types/text-view.md

 ---
 title: How to Create Text View Visualization
-_description: Find out how to create and use Text View visualization in Slingshot Analytics.
+_description: Find out how to create and use Text View visualization in Reveal.
 ---

 # Text View